 UPDATE June 2020

-NTT FLETS is under a lot of speed stress from people working at home during the COVID crisis.
+NTT FLETS is was experiencing speed stress from people working at home during the start of the COVID crisis.
 If you have not done so already, migrate from PPPoE IPv4 to IPoE IPv6.
 Otherwise peak internet hours will be unbearably slow.
-A good stress free service is KDDI au Hikari nuro which uses excess bandwidth that KDDI rents directly from NTT dark fiber exclusively for nuro.
+A good stress free IPv6 service is KDDI au Hikari nuro which uses excess bandwidth that KDDI rents directly from NTT dark fiber exclusively for nuro.